gamehunt/SmplOSV2/README.md

   --> framebuffer and keyboard userspace libraries

-  --> INDEV: Shell and terminal emulator
+  --> Shell and terminal emulator

   --> INDEV: Compositor server and widgets